-We have different laws from every other state in the U.S. You have to property follow the laws when preparing each document or the succession will face problems in the future.
-Property may need to be returned and you could spend a small fortune protecting your interests in court if is done incorrectly.
+We have different laws from every other state in the U.S. You have to properly follow Louisiana succession law when preparing each document or the succession will face problems in the future.
+Property may need to be returned and you could spend a small fortune protecting your interests in court if it is done incorrectly.

 If there was not a will (intestate succession) then property distribution will follow Louisiana probate law.
 The laws are specific and they spell out who receives from the decedent’s estate.
 However, most people don’t know how to prepare an intestate succession and mistakes are easily made.

-If you are an heir to a Louisiana estate and are unsure if you should sign, we can help.
-We not only prepare successions all over the State, but we also review successions already prepared.
+If you are an heir to a Louisiana estate and are unsure what to do next, we can help.
+We prepare successions all over the State of Louisiana and review successions already prepared.
 There’s nothing saying that you cannot retain your own attorney to protect your interests in the estate.
 We do document review all the time and don’t charge an arm and a leg for it.

 We help people with situations like this all the time.
 It’s hard to handle a succession or even make decisions if you are out of town or live in another parish.
-It’s a good idea to have an attorney to take a look at any succession paperwork you are presented before any life changing decisions are made.
+It’s a good idea to have an attorney take a look at any succession paperwork you are presented with before any life-changing decisions are made.

 It’s that easy.

 “We handle successions all over Louisiana”